bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 First, the results from this modelling exercise suggest that the spatial model that accounts for the correlation between residuals is a better model.
 Using a spherical variogram model allowed individual observations to be weighted more effectively so that the effect of dependance was reduced.
 This provided a model that produced an estimated total volume that was closer to the observed total volume which is important for determining forestry decisions like AAC targets.

 Next, the effects of the predictor variables in the spatial model showed that the meta-model of vdyp was over predicting total volume in harvet units that had larger volumes.
 It should be noted that this effect cannot be seperated into errors individually generated by VDYP nor the VRI, but rather their combined effect.
-The management impications for timber supply models and AAC analysis would be: i) in the strategic design of landscapes, developing more aggregated or larger harvest blocks is often of interest to reduce the fragmentation of the landscape - however the realized volume from these larger blocks was shown to be considerably less than one would expect from a naive projection using the VRI and the meta-model of vdyp, ii) further there is greater uncertainty in the AAC if the harvest units were much larger in size, iii) the uncertainty in AAC targets can also be greater for harvest units that are lower in elevation and harvest units with forest structure that is smaller in terms of tree height.
+The management implications for timber supply models and AAC analysis would be: i) in the strategic design of landscapes, developing more aggregated or larger harvest blocks in terms of is often of interest to reduce the fragmentation of the landscape - however in those cases where the large blocks result in larger volumes, the realized volume from these larger blocks was shown to be considerably less than one would expect from a naive projection using the VRI and the meta-model of vdyp, ii) further there is evidence of greater uncertainty in the AAC if the profile of harvest units are much larger in size, iii) the uncertainty in AAC can be reduced in higher elevation and harvest units with forest structure that is taller in terms of tree height.

 I would speculate:

-* Larger harvest units may translate into a larger volume harvested and thus greater uncertainty.
+* Harvest units with greater footprint may translate into a larger volume harvested and thus greater uncertainty.
 These larger units could also mean a greater number of different stands would be incorporated into the harvesting profile.
 Increasing the number of stands in a harvest profile may increase the probability of including polygons within the VRI that are erroneous.
-Conversely, for harvest units that are realtively smaller but still result in large volumes (i.e., highly productive areas) the total volume could be overestimated given the meta-model of vdyp was not taking into account the vertical structure that is likely to form through the development of the stand.
-Thus, the meta-model may project stands that are highly productive and are perceived to have growing space, but in fact they do not have the growing space because it is being occupied by vertical layers assumed that are assume to not exist.
-In other words, not accounting for the multi-layered structure of highly productive could lead to greater uncertainty.
+Conversely, for harvest units that are realtively smaller but still result in large volumes (i.e., highly productive areas) the total volume could be overestimated given the meta-model of vdyp was not taking into account other layers within the vertical structure.
+Thus, the meta-model of vdyp may project did not take into account the competition from other vertical layers.
+In other words, not accounting for the multi-layered structure of highly productive stands could lead to greater uncertainty.

-* Lower elevation stands are likely to support mixed species which the meta model of vdyp and vdyp have a hard time predicting.
-Mixed species (and vertical layers as mentioned above) are porjected as individual species (orlayers) and then aggregated, thus removing the true intimate nature of how these species would grow.
+* Lower elevation stands are likely to support mixed species which the meta model of vdyp and vdyp in general are challenged to predict.
+Mixed species (and vertical layers as mentioned above) are projected as individual species (or layers) and then aggregated, thus removing the true intimate nature of how these species would grow.

-* Harvest units that have smaller tree heights are uncertain because the meta model of vdyp typically uses plots of older mature stands near rotation age to calibrate its algorithums.
-These smaller height stands may not be well represented?
+* Harvest units that have smaller tree heights are uncertain because the meta model of vdyp typically uses sample plots of older mature stands near rotation age to calibrate its algorithums.
+Since the objective of vdyp is for natural orgin stands near rotation age, these smaller height stands may not be well represented.
+Stands with smaller heights may be indcative of younger stands and the dynamics of growth and yield are confounded by many processes outside the scope of the model i.e., browsing, disease, frost, establishment delay, etc.

 # Exercises